kerryb/sicp/notes.md

 "Whenever you find yourself writing something down more than once, there's something wrong and you shouldn't be doing it."

+## Chapter 2.2.1

+Really starting to miss pattern-matching at this point.

 ## Chapter 2.2.2

+And now I miss the Elixir |> operator too.
+I expect I need to define a monad macro or something.

 ### Exercise 2.24